Category

 Listen Here

-OSHA points to NIOSH’s Recommended Heat Standard as guidance and has recently established the national emphasis program which enables them to perform more proactive inspections on facilities.
+OSHA points to NIOSH’s Recommended Heat Standard as guidance for heat safety standards, and the recently established national emphasis program enables it to perform more proactive facility inspections.

 California’s heat safety and heat illness prevention standards have recently been updated to include indoor heat safety as well as outdoor.
 According to the new standards, all indoor places of employment where the temperature reaches 82 degrees Fahrenheit or above must comply with regulations around access to water, cool-down areas, acclimatization, training, and more.